 - Pay attention to weather reports.
 Meteorologists can predict when conditions might be right for a tornado.

-- Listen to EAS, NOAA Weather Radio, or local alerting systems for current emergency information and instructions.
+- Pay attention to EAS, NOAA Weather Radio, or local alerting systems for current emergency information and instructions.

-- If you are in a car or outdoors and cannot get to a building, cover your head and neck with your arms and cover your body with a coat or blanket, if possible.
+- Do not try to outrun a tornado in a vehicle if you are in a car.
+If you are in a car or outdoors and cannot get to a building, cover your head and neck with your arms and cover your body with a coat or blanket, if possible.